Best CO2 Monitor for Biological Incubators (2024 update)

 CO2 is used in incubators in order to maintain a consistent pH level.
 This consistent pH then allows for effective cell growth.

-Chemically, CO2 helps to maintain a consistent pH level by reacting with water to produce carbonic acid in a chemical reaction.
+Chemically, CO2 helps to maintain a consistent pH level by reacting with water to produce carbonic acid.
 This carbonic acid then reacts with the bicarbonate ions to produce sodium bicarbonate or bicarbonate.
 It is this product that assists in maintaining the pH.

 It all depends on your incubator.
 For example:

-1. If your incubator has a glass window door, you can use the FD-90A-CO2 (10%), and place the CO2 monitor in the incubator.
+3. Lastly, if your incubator has a glass window door, you can use the FD-90A-CO2 (10%), and place the CO2 monitor in the incubator.
+When testing CO2, ensure the incubator humidity is as low as possible (to reduce cross interference with CO2 error) and set the temperature to 70F.

 What is the Difference Between an Incubator and a CO2 Incubator?